Energinet-DataHub/opengeh-wholesale/source/databricks/README.md

     *-vv stands for very verbose and will show a bit more information regarding the tests being run*

-    *-s allows the output of a print statement to be displayed in the console aswell as .show statment*
+    *-s allows the output of a print statement to be displayed in the console as well as .show statement*

 ## Debugging Tests